-The goals for the 2017-18 school year include taking the next steps in our PLC process and increasing state test scores, while maintaining our passion for serving the whole child.
+The goals for the 2018-19 school year are similar to the past few years, including taking the next steps in our PLC process and increasing state test scores, while maintaining our passion for serving the whole child.

 At Traina, we recognize students daily with Tiger Tickets, monthly through Principal's Lunch, and every trimester with the ACE awards.
 The Positive Behavioral Intervention and Supports (PBIS) team opened the highly successful Tiger Store, where students can spend their Tiger Tickets, which are earned for positive behavior, on prizes.
 Parents are encouraged to volunteer in their child's classroom and be involved in the school governance system.